keimpema/Mvp.Xml.NetStandard/readme.md

 I needed the XIncludingReader in a .NET core project.

 ## Release Notes ##
+### Release 1.0.1 ###
+- Fixed an ExsltDateTime bug: DateTime part was not set in constructor.
+Thanks to [Jindrich Susen](https://github.com/JindrichSusen).
+- Fixed an XslReader bug: CurrentPrincipal of worker threads was not set.
+Thanks to [Jindrich Susen](https://github.com/JindrichSusen).
 ### Release 1.0.0 ###
 - Mvp.Xml library targeting .NET Standard 2.0